 Find out more about the project here: Panasonic ‘Toughpad FZ-E1’

 We understand consistency across a family of products is important.
 Lighting in the real world that inevitably changes throughout the day can greatly impact the look and feel of a product.
 By working with CGI we can freeze time to allow for complete control over colour, lighting and camera position across all products.

 Each of the Nite watches within a series feature various design options which include a different coloured face, different type of strap or a case material finish.
 We were able to isolate individual elements such as the face and produce a render layer just of that different design.
 Not only did this speed up the rendering production but it meant that the other elements such as the strap and casing from the previous design could remain exactly the same.

 For Nite Watches it was important to keep a consistency across the entire product range so that camera angle, reflections and lighting were the same throughout.
 With CGI there was no risk of camera or product movement between each image when using CGI, something that would prove difficult if using traditional photography methods especially across such a large range of watches.

 Find out more about the project here: Nite Watches ‘MARQUESS’

 Work with us on your next project

-If you would like to discuss how CGI could benefit your project or if you have any further questions, you get in touch with us by visiting our contact page.
+If you would like to discuss how CGI could benefit your project or if you have any further questions, you can get in touch with us here.